9 Things That Will Happen When You Meet the Right Person

 YOU CAN SPEND TIME APART (BUT YOU DON’T WANT TO)

-Leave if you truly want to find out if you have met the right person.
+Leave if you genuinely want to find out if you have met the right person.
 For a month or two, relocate somewhere else.
 Hormones have been poured into your body.
 You shouldn’t be surprised that you can’t reason right now!

 Avoid making commitments you can’t maintain.
-Even if it could seem sincere in the heat of the moment, telling someone you just met that you want to spend the rest of your life with them is just unrealistic.
-It’s unfair to overburden someone with dreams that are nothing more than that—dreams.
+Even if it could seem sincere in the heat of the moment, telling someone you just met that you want to spend the rest of your life with them is unrealistic.
+It’s unfair to overburden someone with dreams that are nothing more than dreams.

 It is unfair to raise someone’s expectations just to let them down when you realize you can’t keep your end of the bargain.
 A few months from now, you could feel differently.
 You need not abandon hope as a result.
 Express your emotions.
 You’ll never know if you don’t ask!